How does FairPay work?

 FairPay works through a very simple

-let the buyer unilaterally set any price the buyer considers fair
+whatever value-based price the buyer considers fair

-2. Track that price and determine whether
+2. Track that buyer value-based price and determine whether

 the seller agrees that is fair, and use that information